 (6) Dark Tower.
 5+ stars.
 Paul Jaquays, 1979.
 Levels 7-11.
-Another gem that makes me wish I’d been exposed to more Judges Guild products in my teen years.
+This gem makes me wish I’d been exposed to more Judges Guild products in my teen years.
 According to Jaquays, JG gave him freedom to design modules as he pleased, while TSR had a stiffer code of ethics regarding “adult content”.
 Dark Tower and Caverns of Thracia are his mighty achievements, and I’m hard pressed to say which is better, though the former tips the scales.
 Here we have a history of warfare between two priesthoods, the towers of both buried under a creepy village isolated from the rest of the world.
 It’s a punishing underground of sadism and sacrifice, and even the village is saturated in horror: its inhabitants are over 300 years old, cursed by immortality and unable to leave the mountain pass; dominated by the Set cult, hardly able to recall a time of law and goodness under Mitra’s power.
 Avvakris the Merchant (who is actually the high priest of Set) is one of the most memorable villains from any D&D module, his son a half-reptilian, and his concubine a ravishing beauty who can either be found making love to him or as a half-eaten corpse with her heart removed.
 The juxtaposition of evil and good forces in the underground lends such power to Dark Tower in a way that’s hard to describe.
 It’s one of those modules that captures a unique air with uniquely demented rooms, like the Hall of the Warring Doors, and the throne hall where Set’s own son awaits… along with the lich who has cursed the village.